 Honey will never go bad so it can be kept in the pantry with the lid on.
+It is the most shelf-stable food we can store.
 It may crystallize, which does not harm the honey in any way.
 If this bothers you, do not heat it up because this will destroy its natural health benefits.
 Instead, run the jar under warm water.

 The cold of the refrigerator weakens the flavor of hot sauces, which is the whole point of using them.
 It also changes the viscosity making it more difficult to pour.
 Definitely keep them in the pantry or on the counter.

 In order for bacteria to survive on food, a certain amount of moisture must be present.
 The moisture content measurement of a food is called the water activity.
 Bacterial growth is supported by a water activity of .90 or higher.

 The water activity of jams and jellies is around .80.
 Additionally, the pH is usually around 3, making it too acidic to support bacterial growth.

 Ketchup can be kept in the pantry until opened.
 Please read the label after opening to find out if it needs to be refrigerated.